MrBean355/zak-bagans-bot/README.md

 ### Adding Responses

-If you would like to add more Zak responses to the bot, please [open an issue on GitHub](https://github.com/MrBean355/zak-bagans-bot/issues/new/choose), using the issue template to get started.
+If you would like to add more Zak responses to the bot, please [search the existing responses](https://zak-bagans-bot.herokuapp.com) first, to see if there's a similar one already added.
+If not, you can [open an issue on GitHub](https://github.com/MrBean355/zak-bagans-bot/issues/new/choose), using the issue template to get started.
 If you're unfamiliar with GitHub, feel free to [chat to me on Reddit](https://www.reddit.com/user/Mr_Bean355) instead.

 ### Other Contributions